neoh1/uni/OhJa/readme.md

 # Courseproject for OhJa
-## Project task
+## Given task for project
--Make a small game using these three pictures and pygame (in a single returnable .py)
+Make a small game using these three pictures and pygame (in a single returnable .py)

 ## Game
 Collect coins, and avoid the monsters.